jake-fung/Role-Playing-Simulator/README.md

 development.

 ## User Stories
+- As a player, I want to be able to create a new character or select an old character I created.

 - As a player, I want to be able to create a character and add it to my list of characters created before, specifying their name, gender, and classes (e.g. Barbarians, Knights, Rangers).

 - As a player, I want to be able to view the list of all of my character created.

+- As a player, I want to be able to remove a created character from my list of characters created.

 - As a player, I want to be able to view my character's health, attack power and defense power.